tkfinitefield/hanko-field/doc/admin/dev_setup.md

 - `ADMIN_HTTP_ADDR` (default `:8080`) controls the listen address.
 - `ADMIN_BASE_PATH` (default `/admin`) sets the mount point for all admin routes.
+- Attach an `Authorization: Bearer <token>` header (any non-empty token accepted by the default authenticator) when exploring authenticated routes locally.
+Browsers without a token will be redirected to `/admin/login`.

 ## Notes